open-quantum-safe/oqs-demos/postgresql/README.md

 Tag of `openssl` release to be used.
 Default is `openssl-3.4.0`.

-To use OpenSSL 3.5+ with native PQC support, set this to e.g. `openssl-3.5.0`.
-The entrypoint script will automatically detect OpenSSL 3.5+ and configure `ssl_groups` in `postgresql.conf`.

 ### LIBOQS_TAG

 Tag of `liboqs` release to be used.
 Default is `0.13.0`.